For Montage Creek, family takes on a new meaning

 Muhlbauer recently celebrated her one year anniversary with the facility, bringing with her 10 years worth of senior living experience and a love for the senior community overall.

-While Montage staff's primary priority is providing top care to their residents, the company's goals extend further into the community as well.
+While Montage’s primary priority is providing top care to their residents, their goals extend further into the community as well.

 “We typically have an average of 80 staff members, so when comparing to other businesses in town, we want to be a good option for people.”